 Her first entry into the Philip Morris Competition earned her an Honorary Mention.

 She paints what she sees, feels and experiences around her, taking special note of meaningful moments and occasions.
 Her colours reflect her Asianess, bright and warm.

 The paintings are nostalgic of an era blessed with a culture that reveled in all things beautiful.
-The Nyonyas and Babas took great pride in exquisite craftsmanship, in every aspect of their lives.
-Their life-style and customs made their existence meaningful and always full of expectations.
+The Nyonyas and Babas took great pride in the exquisite craftsmanship, in every aspect of their lives.
+Their lifestyle and customs made their existence meaningful and always full of expectations.

 The landscapes are from expeditions, from the lakes to the hills - personal journeys that have gloried in the wonders of nature - paintings that could not have been – had there not been a personal presence, a communion.
 These are paintings from the heart - memories, feelings, nostalgia.
 All have played their role - sometimes poignantly.
 Some are not so easily interpreted, but all have meaning.

 'Two Decades of Art From The Heart' – her first solo exhibition was held in 1998 at the National Art Gallery and a month later at the Penang State Art Gallery.